 In case email is configured and the email address of the employee is maintained in the system, the employee receives an automatic email about the approval of his or her time off request.

-If the (absence) time type has an accrual rule assigned, the balance is updated automatically in the employee master data and can be viewed by the same as described in process step Viewing my Time Account Balances.
+If the (absence) time type has a time account type assigned, for which an accrual rule has been defined, the balance is updated automatically in the employee master data and can be viewed by the same as described in process step Viewing my Time Account Balances.
 The status of the request has changed accordingly to Approved and can be viewed by the employee as described in process step Viewing my Time Off Request Status.

-If the (absence) time type has no accrual rule assigned and is of type Jury, Removal Leave, Family Medical Leave or Bereavemental Leave, the status of the request has also changed to Approved and can be viewed by the employee as described in process step Viewing my Time Off Request Status.
+If the (absence) time type has no time account type assigned and is of type Jury, Removal Leave, Family Medical Leave or Bereavemental Leave, the status of the request has also changed to Approved and can be viewed by the employee as described in process step Viewing my Time Off Request Status.

-If the (absence) time type has no accrual rule assigned and is of type Unpaid or Military Service, the workflow is sent for further processing to the employee’s HR Business Partner (described in process step Processing Approved Time Off Request below).
+If the (absence) time type has no time account type assigned and is of type Unpaid or Military Service, the workflow is sent for further processing to the employee’s HR Business Partner (described in process step Processing Approved Time Off Request below).
 The status of the request is still Pending and the HR business partner of the employee is mentioned as approver.
 In case email is configured and the email address of the employee’s HR Business Partner is maintained in the system, he or she receives an automatic email about the needed approval for the employee’s time off request.

+Note

+In case an employee with assigned time profile US_CA_Profile has requested time off of type Sickness, the workflow is sent for further processing to the employee’s HR Business Partner as well.

 Processing Approved Time Off Request (Optional)